OpenMined/TenSEAL/README.md

 - [Tutorial 3 - Benchmarks](tutorials%2FTutorial%203%20-%20Benchmarks.ipynb)
 - [Tutorial 4 - Encrypted Convolution on MNIST](tutorials%2FTutorial%204%20-%20Encrypted%20Convolution%20on%20MNIST.ipynb)

+## Publications

+A. Benaissa, B. Retiat, B. Cebere, A.E.
+Belfedhal, ["TenSEAL: A Library for Encrypted Tensor Operations Using Homomorphic Encryption"](https://arxiv.org/abs/2104.03152), ICLR 2021 Workshop on Distributed and Private Machine Learning (DPML 2021).

 ## Support

 For support in using this library, please join the **#support** Slack channel.
 [Click here to join our Slack community!](https://slack.openmined.org)